-Avaf completed a Batchelor of Communication Studies, Cinema, Publicity and Advertising at Pontificia Universidade Catolica (Rio de Janeiro) in 1992, and subsequently moved to the US to study at the International Centre of Photography, New York.
-Avaf is predominantly New York based, his particular 'collage aesthetic' is represented through an abundance of media including stickers, masks, t-shirts, drawings, tattoos, clothing, photography, film programmes and projections.
+His collage aesthetic is represented through multiple media, including stickers, masks, t-shirts, drawings, tattoos, clothing, photography, film programmes and projections.
 These works are most often instigated as collaborations with other like-minded artists and collectives such as Los Super Elegantes, Joseph Ari Loi (aka JK5) and Slava Mogutin.